Published:

 How long does it take until I receive the TWINT QR sticker?

-If you order the sticker via the TWINT merchant portal as a physical sticker, it is usually delivered within 48 hours.
-Alternatively, you can download the QR code immediately as a digital file and print it yourself.
+If you order the sticker as a physical sticker via the TWINT merchant portal, it is usually delivered within 48 hours.
+Alternatively, you can download the QR code immediately as a digital file and print it out yourself.

 See detailed answer